 Meetings and membership

-The Committee will be chaired by a Non-Executive Director (other than the Board Chairman) as appointed from time to time by the Board on the recommendation of the Nominations & Governance Committee.
-If the Chairman is absent at any meeting, the other Committee Members present will elect one of their number to chair the meeting.
+The Committee will be chaired by a Non-Executive Director (other than the Board Chair) as appointed from time to time by the Board on the recommendation of the Nominations & Governance Committee.
+If the Chair is absent at any meeting, the other Committee Members present will elect one of their number to chair the meeting.

-The Committee will comprise the Audit Committee Chairman, the Board Risk Committee chairman and at least one other Member who will be appointed from the Non-Executive Directors (except for the Chairman of the Board) on the recommendation of the Nominations & Governance Committee in consultation with the Audit Committee Chairman.
+The Committee will comprise the Audit Committee Chair, the Board Risk Committee chair and at least one other Member who will be appointed from the Non-Executive Directors (except for the Chair of the Board) on the recommendation of the Nominations & Governance Committee in consultation with the Audit Committee Chair.
 The Committee may operate with a vacancy.
 At least one member of the Committee should have recent and relevant financial experience with a professional qualification from one of the professional accountancy bodies.
 The Committee as a whole should have competence relevant to the financial services sector.

 Meetings shall be held not less than four times a year.
 Any Committee Member, the External Audit Partner or the Chief Internal Auditor may direct the Secretary to convene a meeting.
-Outside of the formal meeting programme, the Chairman of the Committee shall maintain a dialogue with key individuals involved in the Society’s governance, including the Chairman, the Chief Executive, the Chief Financial Officer and the Chief Internal Auditor.
+Outside of the formal meeting programme, the Chair of the Committee shall maintain a dialogue with key individuals involved in the Society’s governance, including the Chair of the Board, the Chief Executive, the Chief Financial Officer and the Chief Internal Auditor.

 Meetings of the Committee will be quorate if there are present at least two Members of the Committee.